 Your audit tool should extend to the end user.
 Admins are often not the right people to assess the risk or the provenance of a file.
 End users know their own files best.
 End users should be shown how to do audits and encouraged to do them frequently.

-Passwords of any length and any change frequency are almost waste of time as a security device.
-Most password attacks now are not dictionary driven, but keyboard scarpes.
-Google Apps are particularly vulnerable to password loss by this method because of the of the access from anywhere, anytime model.
+Passwords of any length and any change frequency are almost a waste of time as a security device.
+Most password attacks now are not dictionary driven, but keyboard scrapes.
+Google Apps are particularly vulnerable to password loss by this method because of the access from anywhere, anytime model.
 Home PCs are used to access corporate networks.
 Public spaces with cameras on users.
 Airport kiosks.
 All present an opportunity for a keyboard scrape.
 Enable 2FA and use either a code or a fob to provide additional security.
 If any part of your security model is solely based on passwords and frequent changes you are deluding yourself into a false sense of security.
 GAT reports 2FA status by user and you can schedule reports for non-2FA accounts.

 Carriers often obfuscate the true location of the IP address used to make a Google Apps login, but they do not do so at random.
 Admins should familiarise themselves with the regular IP locations for all logins to their domain.
 Admins should investigate logins from unexpected locations.
 GAT tracks and maps IP address locations for connections to your domain.
 Suspicious or failed logins on Google mean very little to Admins on their own, they need to be seen in the context of where they are coming from.
 See this post on the subject.